 The project team synthesised the 272 preliminary ideas into 17 concepts – detailed initiatives and plans to improve public participation in the APS.
 They were shared with users (public servants and the public), and tested and refined in workshops to ensure they were robust enough to warrant further scrutiny, and improve their chances of implementation.
 In total, the concepts were tested by 70 APS staff and members of the public in eight workshops.
 They were also tested on our Department’s online deliberation platform, Dialogue, where they received 88 comments and 131 ratings (see: https://engage.industry.gov.au/getting-the-public-more-involved-in-the-public-service2019s-work).

 The result of this testing and refinement is the Prototype Framework (reproduced in the Appendix below).

 The Prototype includes a number of components: guiding principles, a standard that establishes a common expectation, an articulation of the ways to engage, initiatives that support meeting this expectation, a capability and resourcing backbone to drive the framework, digital solutions and feedback loops.

 The prototype is not perfect, rather it presents a possibility that is to be tested and iterated with APS and civil society members.
 Indeed, the next steps for us is to further test the components of the prototype framework with public servants and civil society.
-To this end we are holding workshops in Canberra and Sydney.
-The prototype will also be on Dialogue, the Department’s online deliberation platform, to raise awareness and for further testing and refinement of the prototype.
+To this end we held workshops in Canberra and Sydney.
+The prototype was also on Dialogue, the Department’s online deliberation platform, to raise awareness and for further testing and refinement of the prototype.